 Anyone sticking to a budget and wanting to know where their money is going most likely uses financial software.
-In fact, I've rarely seen someone be successful with their money without using some type of software tool to help (even if it's just Excel).
+In fact, I've rarely seen someone be successful with their money without using some type of tool to help.

-Often this means Quicken.
-But Quicken isn’t the only game in town.
-In fact, over the last several years we've seen some struggles with Quicken (especially Quicken for Mac), and other awesome tools come onto the market.
+However, over the last several years we've seen some struggles with Quicken (especially Quicken for Mac), and other awesome tools come onto the market.
+Some people have been dissatisfied with Quicken's pricing, or their features.
+And other tools have really been upping their game.

 In this article, we look at several Quicken alternatives that offer interesting features and can cost less.

-Mint is made by the same company that created Quicken - Intuit.
+Mint is made by the same company that created Quicken - Intuit (but remember, Intuit sold Quicken several years ago and not only owns Mint).

 Mint comes in two forms - website and mobile app.
 It’s an incredibly simple app to use.
 Your monthly spending and income are front and center when you log in.
 This lets you know right away if you are spending more than you should.